-4.1.3 Three-Point Hitch Position: Three-point hitches cannot be connected to the hitch when using an Amity beet defoliator.
+4.1.3 Three-Point Hitch Position: Three-point hitches cannot be connected to the hitch when using an Amity beet harvester.
 It must be fully raised or removed.

-NOTE: Amity recommends removing quick hitches.
+NOTE: Amity recommends removing three-point hitches.

 CAUTION: Ensure the receiver and drawbar support arms clear the PTO driveline under all conditions.